bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

        }
        }

-   -  keys are the table names
+   - The keys are identical to the catalog column names in lowercase.

 -  llist